 Procedures and Activities

-Characterization of best management practices for Fusarium Head Blight (FHB)
+a) Characterization of best management practices for Fusarium Head Blight (FHB)

 Studies have been conducted, and will be continuing, using a multi-state, multi-year coordinated mechanism to examine the impacts of i) level of varietal resistance, ii) fungicide applications, and iii) environmental conditions (especially temperature and relative humidity) on the severity of Fusarium head blight (FHB) in wheat and barley and the contamination of grain with mycotoxins, particularly deoxynivalenol.
 These studies have been routinely conducted in 12 states across 6 small grain market classes.
-Research to date has shown that combinations of cultivar resistance with properly-timed fungicide applications reduce the risk of both FHB and deoxynivalenol.
+Research to date has shown that combinations of cultivar resistance with properly timed fungicide applications reduce the risk of both FHB and deoxynivalenol.
 However, this research needs to be tested across multiple grain categories and growing conditions.
 These trials also help provide both local and national data to support sub-objective (c) as a mechanism to improve forecasting for FHB in the U.S.

 b) Fungicide Efficacy Trials for Diseases of Small Grains.